 Leave a Comment »

 I was going to call this finished yarn “Electric Lotus” because the two colorways I spun together to make this yarn were “Elektra” and “Lotus.”
-Based on pictures I’d seen on the site, I was expecting something much brighter but since I bought them on variegated BFL, it has totally changed the color profile of the yarn.
+I was expecting something much brighter but since I bought them on variegated BFL, it has totally changed the color profile of the yarn.

 It was a surprising spin and I love it.
 Deep grays, rich burgundies, deep browns, streaks of cream and some surprising pops of midnight blue…